Towards Lightweight Super-Resolution with Dual Regression Learning: Experiments

 \subsection{Comparisons with State-of-the-art SR Methods}

 In this experiment, we compare our method with state-of-the-art SR methods in terms of both quantitative results and visual results.
-For the quantitative comparison, we show the PSNR and SSIM values of different methods for $4\times$ and $8\times$ super-resolution in Table~\ref{tab:4xsr} and Table~\ref{tab:8xsr}.
-Then, for quality comparison, we provide visual comparisons for our method and the considered methods in Fig.~\ref{fig:image_compare_4x} and Fig.~\ref{fig:image_compare_8x}.
-Last, we compare the latency of our models with state-of-the-art methods and show the results in Fig.~\ref{fig:inference_latency}.
+For the quantitative comparison, we show the PSNR and SSIM values of different methods for $4\times$ super-resolution in Table~\ref{tab:4xsr}.
+For the quality comparison, we provide visual comparisons for our method and the considered methods in Fig.~\ref{fig:image_compare_4x}. {We put more results in the supplementary materials.}

-From Table~\ref{tab:4xsr} and Table~\ref{tab:8xsr}, our large model DRN-L achieves the best results on most benchmark datasets.
-When we decrease the number of channels and layers, our small baseline model DRN-S also obtains promising performance.
-After compression, our compressed DRN models still yield promising performance.
-For example, our smallest DRN-S70 model yields a comparable performance with the large EDSR and DBPN models.
-From Fig.~\ref{fig:image_compare_4x} and Fig.~\ref{fig:image_compare_8x}, our model consistently produces sharper edges and shapes for both $4 \times$ and $8 \times$ SR, while other baselines may produce blurrier ones (See more results in the supplementary materials).
+{ From Table~\ref{tab:4xsr}, our proposed dual regression scheme is able to boost the training of the SR models.
+For example, the DAT-DR model equipped with our dual regression scheme achieves a better performance than the DAT~\cite{chen2023dual} baseline.
+When compared with most state-of-the-art methods, our DAT-DR model consistently achieves the best performance on the five benchmark datasets.
+From Fig.~\ref{fig:image_compare_4x}, models equipped with our dual regression scheme, including our DRN-L, SwinIR-DR and DAT-DR, consistently produce sharper edges and shapes for both $4 \times$ SR. Instead, other baselines may produce blurrier ones (See more results in the supplementary materials).
+These results demonstrate the effectiveness of our dual regression scheme. }

-Moreover, we compare the inference latency of our DRN models with others on CPU devices for $4 \times$ and $8 \times$ SR. From Fig.~\ref{fig:inference_latency}, our DRN-S obtains promising performance with small latency.
-When we further compressed our DRN-S models, our compressed DRN models are more efficient on model inference.
-Both the empirical results and the theoretical analysis in Theorem~\ref{theorem:generalization_bound} show the effectiveness of our dual regression learning scheme for accurate and efficient super-resolution networks.